WHEN THE MESS MET THE PRESS (so repellant you have to look)

 hypothesis might make a claim about the reality that underlies physics itself.
 Alternatively,

 it might say something about the nature of our minds, or the creation of our world"...

-David Chalmers, PhD, Australian philosopher and cognitive scientist specializing in the areas of philosophy of mind and philosophy of language.
+David Chalmers, PhD, Rhodes Scholar, Australian philosopher and cognitive scientist specializing in the areas of philosophy of mind and philosophy of language.

 popular fiction, in philosophy of mind and perception is a hypothetical being that

 Fantastic Beasts Summary:

 walk, Scamander has no need for eating, sleeping or getting along with ordinary people.

-He is also keeper of the meta-physical Fantastic Beasts loosed upon NYC from his 5th dimensional
+He is also keeper of the “Fantastic Beasts” loosed upon 1920’s NYC from his 5th dimensional

 with the look of ordinary humans who intrude upon the world and have the added advantage

-of existing behind a wall of disbelief.
+of hiding and existing behind a wall of disbelief.